ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 ### Submit Data Files

-Organize your data using the **flattened data layout** described in Synapse's [Data Ingress Docs](https://dca-docs.scrollhelp.site/DCA/Working-version/HTAN/organize-your-data-upload#OrganizeyourDataUpload-FlattenedDataLayoutExample)

 Data files can be transferred using the Synapse User Interface (Synapse UI) or programmatically.

-- To upload files using the Synapse User Interface, follow Synapse's [Quick Overview: Uploading a File (via Synapse UI)](https://dca-docs.scrollhelp.site/DCA/Working-version/HTAN/uploading-data#UploadData-QuickOverview:UploadingaFile(viatheSynapseUI)) directions.
+- To upload files using the Synapse User Interface, follow Synapse's [Uploading a File (via Synapse UI)](https://help.synapse.org/docs/Uploading-and-Organizing-Data-Into-Projects,-Files,-and-Folders.2048327716.html#UploadingandOrganizingDataIntoProjects,Files,andFolders-UploadingaFileviatheSynapseUI) directions.
-- To upload the files programmatically, please follow Synapse's directions to [Upload Data Using the Command Line](https://dca-docs.scrollhelp.site/DCA/Working-version/HTAN/uploading-data#UploadData-UploadDataUsingtheCommandLine).
-This involves using Synapse Client.
+- To upload the files programmatically, please follow Synapse's [Uploading a File Programmatically](https://help.synapse.org/docs/Uploading-and-Organizing-Data-Into-Projects,-Files,-and-Folders.2048327716.html#UploadingandOrganizingDataIntoProjects,Files,andFolders-UploadingaFileProgrammatically) directions.

 !!!
-If you upload files to Synapse programmatically, please use synapseclient version 3.0.0 or higher.
+If you upload files to Synapse programmatically using the python client, please use synapseclient version 3.0.0 or higher.
 !!!

-## Submit Metadata
+### Submit Metadata

 !!!
 1. Only the DCA should be used to obtain manifests (metadata templates).